Eupheme Pocket Prayer Beads: Greek Goddess of Praise and Triumph

 Eupheme is one of the younger Graces, daughters of one of the elder Graces, Aglaia, and her husband Hephaistos: Euthenia, Eukleia, Eupheme, and Philophrosyne.

-It is made with 10mm deep metallic red fire-polished Czech glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
+It is made with 10mm bright red fire-polished Czech glass beads, separated by silver-toned metal spacer beads, and glass seed beads to provide a comfortable transition from one bead to the next and to make the piece lightweight, supple, and easy to handle.
 The string itself is approximately 11" (28cm) in circumference and is designed to be used in prayer and meditation, to decorate an altar or shrine, and/or to adorn a statue.
 The small size makes it easy to keep on hand in a drawer, a purse, or a pocket.

 The beads come with a prayer to Eupheme, written specifically to be used with this prayer bead design, and with a cotton muslin bag for storage.